park1369/3601-S16-lab4_mongo/LABTASKS.md

 The database would contain pets.
 The field in the model is a string called 'text.'
 -  What functions are defined in the controller?
 How do they change the database data? index - if there's an error, returns an error message.
 Otherwise returns the information about the pet. create - if there's an error, returns an error message.
-Otherwise returns the actual pet. destroy - if there's an error, returns an error message.
-Otherwise removes the pet.
+Otherwise creates a pet (adds a pet to the mongo database). destroy - if there's an error, returns an error message.
+Otherwise removes the pet from the mongo database.
 -  How does one get or delete elements in the database?

-You get elements in the database with create, and you delete elements in the database with destroy.
+You get elements in the database with index, and you delete elements in the database with destroy.

 ##### What is the purpose of index.js in the api/pets?
 Where is it referenced?

-******The purpose of index.js is to call the pets.controller.js and route the information to the web page.
+The purpose of index.js is to define the "address" (what's behind the forward slash) of the controller so that they can be called in the web page.

 ##### What views are used in the project?